valoeaera/School/HTB/HTB-Dab.md

 ### Memcache

 11211 didn't appear on `nmap`.
 After some research, I discovered it's for a service called `memcache`.
 This is the caching service I alluded to earlier when talking about the port 80 site.
-The tools has all sorts of commands you can run to get information about the data in the cache.
+The tool has all sorts of commands you can run to get information about the data in the cache.
 I intercepted a request in BurpSuite Repeater to enumerate the service more easily.
 First I ran `stats slabs` to list the available cached data sets.

 ![stats](../HTB-pics/dab/23-slabs.png)